paulMuema/alx-system_engineering-devops/0x02-shell_redirections/README.md

-100-empty_casks - finds all empty files and directories in current directory and sub-directories 101-gifs - lists all files with a .gif extension in the current directory and all its sub-directories 102-acrostic - decodes acrostics that use first letter of each line
+100-empty_casks - finds all empty files and directories in current directory and sub-directories 101-gifs - lists all files with a .gif extension in the current directory and all its sub-directories 102-acrostic - decodes acrostics that use first letter of each line 103-the_biggest_fan - parses web servers logs in TSV format as input and displays 11 hosts or IP addresses which did most requests.